manticorp/ultraloot/README.md

                        //            If any condition returns false, no result is returned for that pool (all rolls).
       {
         function: 'condition_name', // required - the name of the condition
-        arguments: {                // optional - arguments passed to the "args" named parameter of the function.
+        args: {                     // optional - arguments passed to the "args" named parameter of the function.
           foo: 'bar'                //            This can be anything you like.
         }
       }